 Jeannine used each venue as the inspiration for a particular show with the aim of giving artists the means to connect their works to the place they live in and the people they live around.
 She wanted the local community to see art that is accessible and relevant to their own experiences.

-Stand4 Community Arts Center is now the focus of Jeannine’s curatorial and artistic practice.
+Stand4 Gallery and Community Art Center is now the focus of Jeannine’s curatorial and artistic practice.
 Having a brick and mortar space creates a place that can create deeper connections and a more consistent presence for the arts in Bay Ridge.